 “I thought you guys were staying at least until Wednesday.
 What’s going on?”

 Mom eyed us suspiciously.
 Damn, we couldn’t even get a word in before we were both being questioned.

 “Mom we need to talk”, I said with my hands in my back jean pockets hiding my engagement ring.

 “Dad you too”, Devon said.

-“Uh, first I want to say Linda, you’ve been like a mother to me…”
+“Uh, first I want to say, Linda, you’ve been like a mother to me…”

 Oh shit, he used her first name.
 I watched my mother’s expression, she looked as though she was taken aback.
 She had never heard Devon use her first name until now.
 I had to intervene before things got way out of hand.

-“Mom, Melvin… There’s no easy way to say this…” I began, taking my hands out of my pockets hoping that they would get a glance of my ring.
+“Mom, Melvin… There’s no easy way to say this…” I began, taking my hands out of my pockets hoping that they would get a glance at my ring.
 “So I’m just going to say it, for the both of us and we just want you to know that no matter what, we will always love you and think of you as our parents… and that we are prepared to leave as soon as this conversation is over.”